iamseeley/tseeley.com/content/posts/simpl-site.md

 ### extending simpl-site: plugins and template helpers

-one of the most useful features (i think) of simpl-site is its extensibility through plugins and template helpers.
+one of the most useful features of simpl-site is its extensibility through plugins and template helpers.

 #### **what can plugins do?**

 plugins in simpl-site can:
-1. transform content: modify your markdown content before it's rendered
+1. **transform content**: modify your markdown content before it's rendered

-2. extend templates: add new data or functions to you handlebars templates
+2. **extend templates**: add new data or functions to you handlebars templates

 #### **plugin system**